blrobin2/blrobin2.github.io/_posts/2024-03-13-where-is-the-friends-house.md

 I love this movie so much.
 I felt it all — I want to watch it again as soon as possible.

-<blockquote><i>"Where is the friend's house?" asked the horseman just at dawn.</i>
+<blockquote><i>"Where is the friend's house?" asked the horseman just at dawn.<br>

-The Heavens paused.
+The Heavens paused.<br>
-A wayfarer took the bright branch from his lips, conferred it on the darkness of the sands, pointed with his finger to a poplar tree and said, "Just before that tree there is a garden path greener than God's dreams.
+A wayfarer took the bright branch from his lips,<br>
+conferred it on the darkness of the sands,<br>
+pointed with his finger to a poplar tree and said,<br>
+"Just before that tree<br>
+there is a garden path greener than God's dreams.<br>
-In it, there is love as wide as the blue wings of true friendship.
+In it, there is love as wide as the blue wings of true friendship.<br>
-You go on to the end of the path that takes up again just beyond maturity, then turn toward the flower of loneliness.
+You go on to the end of the path that takes up again<br>
+just beyond maturity,<br>
+then turn toward the flower of loneliness.<br>
-Two steps before the flower,
+Two steps before the flower,<br>
-stop at the eternal fountain of earthly myth.
+stop at the eternal fountain of earthly myth.<br>
-There a transparent terror will seize you, and in the sincerity of the streaming heavens you will hear a rustling.
+There a transparent terror will seize you,<br>
+and in the sincerity of the streaming heavens<br>
+you will hear a rustling.<br>
-High up in a pine tree,
+High up in a pine tree,<br>
-you will see a child
+you will see a child<br>
-who will lift a chick out of a nest of light.
+who will lift a chick out of a nest of light.<br>
-Ask him,
+Ask him,<br>
 'Where is the friend's house?'"</i>
 — <i>Address</i>, Sohrab Sepehri</blockquote>